Calculate General Photometrics

 Reflections: Whether the calculation includes reflections from walls and ceilings.

-Zoom to Schedule After Insertion: Whether the current view will be moved to the schedule associated with the calculation area.
+Zoom to Schedule After Insertion: Whether the display will be moved to the schedule associated with the calculation area.

 After all of the information has been entered, press the OK button.

 If there is only one calculation area on the drawing, the illuminance levels in the area will be calculated.

 If there is more than one calculation area on the drawing, you will be prompted to specify which area to calculate.

 Select calculation area to calculate / <Calculate all boundaries>:

-Select calculation area: Select a point inside an area to calculate the foot-candle levels in just that area.
+Select calculation area: Select a point inside an area to calculate the illuminance levels in just that area.

 The illuminance levels and contours in the area that is calculated will be updated.
 The values in the corresponding photometric calculation schedule will also be updated.

 ©2012-2023 Design Master Software, Inc